explosion/spaCy/website/docs/api/cli.md

 ## Download {#download}

 Download [models](/usage/models) for spaCy.
-The downloader finds the best-matching compatible version, uses pip to download the model as a package and automatically creates a [shortcut link](/usage/models#usage) to load the model by name.
+The downloader finds the best-matching compatible version, uses `pip install` to download the model as a package and creates a [shortcut link](/usage/models#usage) if the model was downloaded via a shortcut.
 Direct downloads don't perform any compatibility checks and require the model name to be specified with its version (e.g.
-`en_core_web_sm-2.0.0`).
+`en_core_web_sm-2.2.0`).

 > #### Downloading best practices
 >